 Studies that led to the approval of etravirine showed that when combined with darunavir/ritonavir plus at least two nucleoside analogues selected by resistance testing, etravirine was significantly more effective than placebo in suppressing viral load in treatment-experienced people with at least one NNRTI resistance mutation and three or more primary protease inhibitor mutations.
 (Katlama) A subsequent study showed that etravirine was more effective in treatment-experienced people with fewer than three NNRTI mutations.
 (TMC125-C223 Writing Group)

 Despite its impressive activity against NNRTI-resistant HIV, those findings showed that the more NNRTI resistance mutations a person has, the lower the viral load reduction.
-Individuals with no NNRTI resistance mutations at baseline had a median viral load reduction of nearly 3 logs after 34 weeks of etravirine treatment combined with an optimised background regimen.
-Those with three or more NNRTI mutations had a viral load reduction of less than a log.
+Individuals with no NNRTI resistance mutations at baseline had a median viral load reduction of nearly 3 logs (99.9%) after 34 weeks of etravirine treatment combined with an optimised background regimen.
+Those with three or more NNRTI mutations had a viral load reduction of less than one log (90%).

 The recommended oral dose of etravirine tablets is 200mg (two 100mg tablets) twice daily following a meal.
 Taking the drug on an empty stomach is not advised.
 For those who have difficulty swallowing, etravirine can be dissolved in water.

-Reported cases of these reactions developed between three and six weeks after treatment with the drug was started.
-In most cases, they disappeared when treatment with etravirine was stopped and therapy with corticosteroids was provided.
+These reactions develop between three and six weeks after treatment with the drug is started.
+In most cases, they disappear when treatment with etravirine is stopped and therapy with corticosteroids is provided.
 Symptoms include rash, fever, general malaise, fatigue, muscle or joint aches, blisters, oral lesions, conjunctivitis, hepatitis, and high concentrations of a type of blood cell calls eosinophils.
+In phase III studies of etravirine severe rash occurred in 1.3% of people and 2% had to stop taking the drug due to serious rash.

 In contrast to other NNRTIs, more than one resistance mutation needs to develop, in order to bring about resistance to etravirine.
 (Brillant) (Vingerhoets) The presence of the most common NNRTI mutation, K103N, did not affect the treatment response in individuals on etravirine in the DUET studies; however, the presence at baseline of V179D, V179F, V179T, Y181V, or G190S was associated with a decreased virologic response to etravirine.
 (Madruga) (Lazzarin)

-Tibotec, manufacturer of etravirine, has noted that cross-resistance to efavirenz and/or nevirapine is to be expected after virologic failure while on an etravirine-containing regimen.
+Tibotec, which developed etravirine, noted that cross-resistance to efavirenz and/or nevirapine is to be expected after virologic failure while on an etravirine-containing regimen.

 Interactions with protease inhibitors complicate regimens containing etravirine.
 This is an especially important issue for a second-line NNRTI that may be used in third-line regimens with protease inhibitors.

-Etravirine cannot be co-administered with boosted tipranavir/ritonavir (Aptivus), boosted fosamprenavir (Lexiva), full-dose ritonavir (Norvir 600mg), boosted atazanavir (Reyataz), unboosted protease inhibitors, and other NNRTIs.
+Etravirine cannot be co-administered with boosted tipranavir/ritonavir (Aptivus), atazanavir/cobicistat (Evotaz), darunavir/cobicistat (in Rezolsta or Symtuza), full-dose ritonavir (Norvir 600mg), unboosted protease inhibitors, or other NNRTIs.

 Because etravirine is such a potent inducer of the cytochrome p450 CYP3A4 pathway, it greatly speeds up the metabolism of the CCR5 antagonist maraviroc (Celsentri, Selzentry).
 Co-administration can reduce total maraviroc concentrations over a 12-hour period by 53% (AUC12) and peak levels of maraviroc (Cmax) by 60%.